This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-1. Remove greens from the head of cauliflower and break the cauliflower up into large hunks (~6 large pieces).
+• Prep the cauliflower: Remove the greens from the head of cauliflower and break the cauliflower up into about 6 large pieces).

-2. Place cauliflower, garlic cloves and 1 cup broth in a large pot over medium-high heat.
-Bring broth to a boil and then reduce heat to simmer.
-Cover and let the cauliflower steam until fall apart fork tender, about 15 minutes.
+• In a large pot set over medium-high heat, add the cauliflower, garlic cloves, and broth.
+Bring broth to a boil, then reduce the heat to a simmer.
+Cover and let the cauliflower steam until it’s fork-tender, about 15 minutes.

-3. Remove from heat and blend in either a food processor, a blender, or using an immersion blender.
-Add ghee and continue to blend.
-Now, add additional broth until the cauliflower reaches the consistency you like (this depends on your taste and on the size of the cauliflower).
+• Remove from heat and blend the mixture in a food processor, blender, or using an immersion blender.
+Add the ghee and continue to blend.
+Add additional broth until the cauliflower reaches your desired consistency.

 Welcome!
 I’m Alex.